 Physical punishment should never be considered an option when training an animal.

 The only time any kind of punishment should ever be used is when teaching the “NO” command to avoid danger.
 But it should NOT a physical punishment.
 Instead, it only needs to be a harsh verbal correction to stop an action that can cause the dog harm or death.

-Our training sessions vary in length.
+Your training sessions may vary in length.
 Session length ultimately depends on the age of your dog and your dog’s attention span.
 Puppies and younger dogs usually have very short attention spans.
 This is usually five minutes or less.
-Older dog can concentrate for up to 30 mins.
-Some dogs can work even longer.
+Older dogs can concentrate for 30 minutes or more.
+Adult dogs can work even longer.

-I try to keep training sessions under ten minutes in length with a short playtime directly after the session.
-This keeps training fun for your dog.
-Also, your dog will realize very quickly that if he/she does the behavior correctly, playtime comes much sooner.
+I try to keep personal training sessions under five minutes in length.
+I then follow it up with a short playtime directly after the session.
+This keeps training fun for the dog.
+Also, the dog will realize very quickly that if he/she does the behavior correctly, playtime comes much sooner.

 I also set a goal for each session before we begin.
 Example: We want your dog to “stay” for two minutes.
-When they goal is achieved, we’re done and it’s playtime!
-The next session, We want her to “stay” for 2 minutes 30 seconds.
+When they goal is achieved, we’re done and its playtime!
+The next session, we want her to “stay” for 2 minutes 30 seconds.
 When that is achieved, we’re done again!
-Our sessions seldom go over 10 minutes!
+Our sessions seldom go over five minutes!

 Typically, I try to work on no more than two behaviors at any one time.
 This limits any possible confusion and keeps training interesting and fun for your dog.
-Working on to much at once can cause the dog to become board or frustrated and it will simply shut down.
+Working on too much at once can cause the dog to become frustrated and it will simply shut down.
 That is another reason I use the short playtime after each behavior is learned or reinforced.